Kevin Sharkey Walks Us Through His Dream Closet Makeover

-Ten garment racks and countless plastic bins of clothes floated around Kevin's apartment for nearly a year before he sought a solution.
+Ten garment racks and countless plastic bins of clothes floated around Sharkey's apartment for nearly a year before he sought a solution.

 After: Ordered Bliss

-The efficient configuration of shelves and handing racks holds all of Kevin's clothes.
-A center island provides an extra drawer storage and a surface for folding.
+The efficient configuration of shelves and handing racks hold all of Sharkey's clothes.
+A center island—topped with a tray, which are perfect for holding folded T-shirts, button-downs, and light sweaters—provides an extra drawer storage and a surface for folding.

 Slide-Out Valet Hook